About Us

 - Organize information from the interview, diagnostic testing and physical examination to formulate a differential diagnosis and assessment for patients.

-Interpersonal and Communication Skills
+B. Interpersonal and Communication Skills

 - Interact with patients and their families with respect, trust, and cultural sensitivity.

-Patient Care - Clinical and Technical Skills
+C. Patient Care - Clinical and Technical Skills

-- Develop and implement appropriate patient-centered management plans, considering patients’ needs and preferences, taking into account social determinants of health.
+- Develop and implement appropriate management plans, considering patients’ needs and preferences, taking into account social determinants of health.

 - Refer to and/or consult with appropriate healthcare professionals and social agencies.

-Professionalism
+D. Professionalism

-- Demonstrate behavior that is ethical, compassionate, patient centered, and acknowledges limitations and mistakes.
+- Demonstrate behavior that is ethical, compassionate, patient-centered, and acknowledges limitations and mistakes.

-Practice-based Learning and Improvement
+E. Practice-based Learning and Improvement

-- Demonstrate a clear understanding of sound research methodology, as well as proficiency in scientific writing.
+- Demonstrate a clear understanding of research methodology.

 - Contribute to a safe, diverse, equitable, and inclusive environment.